huaminghuangtw/Evergreen-Notes/Permanent-Notes/fear.md

 > _[“Do not fear failure but rather fear not trying.” — Roy T. Bennett, The Light in the Heart](https://www.goodreads.com/quotes/8131554-do-not-fear-failure-but-rather-fear-not-trying)_

+> _“Of all the liars in the world, sometimes the worst are our own fears.” — Rudyard Kipling_

 ---

 If you can’t beat the fear, do it scared.